Extended Driving Test

 Extended driving test time

 The typical learner practical learner driving test takes approximately 40 minutes.
-The extended driving test takes approximately 70 minutes.
+The extended driving test takes approximately 70 minutes which includes 20 of independent driving.

 Extended driving test cost